Charlotte County Housing Division

 - Home Repairs

 Charlotte HOME (Housing Opportunities Made Easier), an incentive program for affordable housing developers, was adopted by the Board of County Commissioners (BCC) on July 28, 2020 to reduce barriers and attract developers of affordable housing to Charlotte County.
-Available incentives include (but are not limited to): expedited permitting; impact fee waiver; land donation; density; developer fee subsidy; etc. Applications for incentives are reviewed by a panel of representatives from: Community Development; Human Services/Housing; and Utilities.
+Available incentives include (but are not limited to): expedited permitting; impact fee waiver; land donation; density; utility connection and other fee subsidies; etc. Applications for incentives are reviewed by a panel of representatives from: Community Development; Human Services/Housing; and Utilities.
 Incentives are determined on a tiered basis contingent upon the score achieved on the prioritization matrix.
 Tier II, III and IV applications require AHAC and BCC approval.
 The review committee can be reached at CharlotteHOME@charlottecountyfl.gov.

 - Charlotte HOME Application